-We have adopted certain requirements regarding those investors who may own our common units.
-Eligible holders are U.S. individuals or entities subject to U.S. federal income taxation on the income generated by us or entities not subject to U.S. federal income taxation on the income generated by us or entities subject to such taxation.
+We have adopted certain requirements regarding those investors who may own our common units and Series A Preferred Units.
+Eligible holders are U.S. individuals or entities subject to U.S. federal income taxation on the income generated by us or entities not subject to U.S. federal income taxation on the income generated by us, so long as all of the entity's owners are U.S. individuals or entities subject to such taxation.
 If an investor is not an eligible holder, our General Partner may elect not to make distributions or allocate income or loss on that investor's units, and it runs the risk of having its units redeemed by us at the lower of purchase price cost or the then-current market price.
 The redemption price may be paid in cash or by delivery of a promissory note, as determined by our General Partner.